-Kids science parties is where everyone learns that baking power and vinegar makes tons of gas and bubbles, and it is amazing.
+Kids science parties are where everyone learns that baking power and vinegar makes tons of gas and bubbles, and it is amazing.
 But what is the formula and the gas coming out?

 What is happening?